metal-stack/gardener/docs/usage/shoot-operations/shoot_versions.md

 - `supportedDate` effectively classifies a version as `supported` at the given date.
 When this field is set, `classification` must be set to either `preview` or `planned`.
 - `previewDate` effectively classifies a version as `preview` at the given date.
 When this field is set, `classification` must be set to `planned`.

 When the classification is set to `planned`, the availability of a version solely depends on classification dates.
+It allows to automatically make a version available at a certain point in time.

 Classification dates must be timely aligned, so it is required that `expirationDate` > `deprecationDate` > `supportedDate` > `previewDate`.